 How to download Fusion 360

 In Spain it’s a bit tricky because if you go to the Spanish page it only shows the commercial version.
-The easiest way is to search in google for “fusion 360 free trial” and the first result will bring you to the page where you choose the license you want.
+The easiest way is to search in google for “fusion 360 personal” and the first result will bring you to the page where you choose the license you want.
 It’s this download page anyway, but if for any reason the page changes remember to use the search to find the new one.